The Adventure of the Beryl Coronet: Plot

+Despite the damning evidence against Arthur, who refuses to give a statement, Holmes is unconvinced.
+With the threat of Holder's reputation being besmirched and a national scandal weighing heavily on his mind, Holmes determines Arthur could not have broken the coronet on his own without making noise, notices footprints in the snow outside Holder's home, and considers Holder's servants, Mary, and Arthur's rakish friend Sir George Burnwell as potential suspects.

+Eventually, Holmes concludes Burnwell is a notorious criminal who conspired with Mary, unaware of his real identity, to steal the coronet.
+Arthur caught the pair in the act and broke the coronet while trying to take it back from Burnwell before taking the blame for Mary out of love for her.
+Though Burnwell and Mary escape justice, Holmes is convinced they will receive their punishment in due time.
+He later buys back the missing beryls from a fence that Burnwell sold them to, receives compensation from Holder, and tells him to apologize to Arthur for assuming he was the thief.

 Publication history

 "The Adventure of the Beryl Coronet" was first published in the UK in The Strand Magazine in May 1892, and in the United States in the US edition of the Strand in June 1892.
 The story was published with nine illustrations by Sidney Paget in The Strand Magazine.
 It was included in the short story collection The Adventures of Sherlock Holmes, which was published in October 1892.

 Adaptations

 Film and television

 The 1912 short film The Beryl Coronet was released in the Éclair film series featuring Georges Tréville as Sherlock Holmes.

 The story was dramatised as a 1921 silent short film as part of the Stoll film series starring Eille Norwood as Holmes.

 The story was adapted for an episode of the 1965 television series Sherlock Holmes with Douglas Wilmer as Holmes, Nigel Stock as Watson, Leonard Sachs as Holder and Suzan Farmer as Mary.
 It also featured David Burke as Sir George Burnwell.
 Burke would later play Watson opposite Jeremy Brett in the first two seasons of The Adventures of Sherlock Holmes.

 A 2001 episode of the animated television series Sherlock Holmes in the 22nd Century, titled "The Adventure of the Beryl Board", was based on the story.

 The story was used in part in the Elementary episode 'How the Sausage Is Made.'